 The best outcome of this decision is that you will have your own house.

-To make it easy for you to decide on buying a condo, consider the pros and cons mentioned below.
+Considering the pros and cons mentioned below to make it easy for you to decide on buying a condo.

 - They are comparatively cheaper